Population structure: PCA

 So for our plink command, we did the following:

-• --vcf - specified the location of our VCF file.
+- specified the location of our VCF file.--double-id

-• --double-id - told plink to duplicate the id of our samples (this is because plink typically expects a family and individual id - i.e. for pedigree data - this is not necessary for us.
+to duplicate the id of our samples (this is because plink typically expects a family and individual id - i.e. for pedigree data - this is not necessary for us.--allow-extra-chr

-• --allow-extra-chr - allow additional chromosomes beyond the human chromosome set.
-This is necessary as otherwise plink expects chromosomes 1-22 and the human X chromosome.
+- allow additional chromosomes beyond the human chromosome set.
+This is necessary as otherwise plink expects chromosomes 1-22 and the human X chromosome.--set-missing-var-ids

-• --indep-pairwise - finally we are actually on the command that performs our linkage pruning!
-The first argument, 50 denotes we have set a window of 50 Kb.
-The second argument, 10 is our window step size - meaning we move 10 bp each time we calculate linkage.
+is our window step size - meaning we move 10 bp each time we calculate linkage.
 Finally, we set an r2 threshold - i.e. the threshold of linkage we are willing to tolerate.
-Here we prune any variables that show an r2 of greater than 0.1.
+Here we prune any variables that show an r2 of greater than 0.1.--out

 Perform a PCA